18. Appendix 1: Supporting information¶

 4.4.1 Forest and Grassland Exclusion Mask Modifications

 Both the forest and grassland exclusion masks have been content modified to align with a minimum feature area of 0.5 Ha.
 This 0.5 Ha area is equivalent to 8 raster cells when raster cell resolution is equivalent to 25 x 25m.
 All exclusion content classified cells that are considered interconnected clusters based on shared cell edges or cell corners have been removed from the exclusion mask content.
-This spatially cleaning process also results in a “cleaner” exclusion area coverage, resulting from the removal of small, isolated exclusion cells, commonly referred to as “salt-and-pepper” data pattern noise.
+This spatial cleaning process also results in a “cleaner” exclusion area coverage, resulting from the removal of small, isolated exclusion cells, commonly referred to as “salt-and-pepper” data pattern noise.
 No change has been made to any potential re-afforestation areas (not covered by exclusion mask content), regardless of the areas involved.

 Both the modified forest and grassland masks have had all overlapping areas with the wetland mask removed, so that all forest, grassland and wetland masks are all spatially exclusive against each other.